Emergence of unique hues from sparse coding of color in natural scenes: Results

-At $m=6$, a fourth vector emerges within the chromatic plane, and the black and white vectors are now almost entirely aligned to the achromatic axis.
+At $m=6$, a fourth vector emerges within the chromatic plane, and the black and white vectors remain aligned to the achromatic axis.
 The new basis vector within the chromatic plane is aligned to green, nudging the previously yellow-green vector toward yellow, and the bluish vector toward the center of blue.
 This nudging of the other vectors arises from the dynamics of adaptation in the sparse coding model, whereby bases both cooperate and compete to form an optimal tiling of the data distribution.
 The resulting arrangement---vectors aligned to red, green, blue, and yellow---forms a strong correspondence with the unique hues.
 Psychophysical characterizations of the unique hues indicate that they do not typically align with the cone-opponent axes, but instead (with the exception of red) often lie in the quadrants between them~\cite{webster2000variations,wuerger2005cone,malkoc2005variations,wool2015salience}.
 Moreover, color-opponent pairs (green/red and blue/yellow) are not necessarily collinear (e.g., the line between red and green does not pass through the origin).
 The adapted $m=6$ model exhibits these properties: the hue-sensitive basis vectors do not necessarily align with the cardinal cone-opponent directions, and the opponent pairs are not collinear.
+Note that subjective unique hue settings vary considerably across observers and data sets~\cite{kuehni2004variability,malkoc2005variations} and hue angles depend on the scaling of the cone-opponent axes.
+For this reason, we focus on the broader geometric correspondence rather than a precise match to any single set of unique-hue measurements.
 This general motif is maintained when adapting $m=6$ models to each individual dataset (Fig.~S3).
 It should be emphasized that, given the wide variety of ways six basis vectors could tile 3D space, it would be highly unlikely for this particular solution to emerge by chance.
 This result is examined more extensively below.

 At $m=7$, the basis vector aligned with black appears to split into two, each with a slight hue component, resulting in two vectors aligned to darker colors (i.e., brown and dark blue/purple).
 The other vectors remain largely unchanged from the $m=6$ solution, albeit with the yellow and blue vectors nudged slightly toward white.